Nurseries Online

 Golden Wattle

-The Golden Wattle is Australia’s floral emblem, the botanical,name is Acacia pycnantha and it has many uses indeed.
+The Golden Wattle is Australia’s floral emblem, the botanical, name is Acacia pycnantha and it has many uses indeed.
 Used as a bush tucker food, golden wattle seed is easy to germinate given a little ‘treatment’, it is also an attractive flowering plant.

-Found widely across south Australia, through Victoria and to New South Wales the beauty of this tree is the masses of golden flowers produced in winter through to spring.
+This is an an Acacia Species that is found widely across south Australia, through Victoria and to New South Wales the beauty of this tree is the masses of golden flowers produced in winter through to spring.
 The seeds of the golden wattle take a while to mature after flowering, and are generally not ready to harvest until mid to late summer.

 Used widely in land regeneration as it is fast growing and has the ability to fix nitrogen into the soil.